WSWUP/gridwxcomp/README.rst

 -----------

-A package for comparing weather station data to gridded weather data including `gridMET <http://www.climatologylab.org/gridmet.html>`_ and other gridded datasets that are hosted on Google Earth Engine.
+A package for comparing weather station data to gridded weather data that are hosted on Google Earth Engine.
 Major functionality includes:

 * pairing of station locations with overlapping grid cells
-* downloading point data from gridded datasets on Google Earth Engine or gridMET data from OpenDap server
+* downloading point data from gridded datasets on Google Earth Engine
 * calculation of mean bias ratios between station and gridded data and other statistics
 * performing spatial interpolation of bias ratios with multiple options
 * building geo-referenced vector and raster data of spatially interpolated bias ratios and statistics